 Additional configuration for heavy loads

-These instructions are applicable if Kaspersky Web Traffic Security was installed from an RPM or DEB package to a ready-to-use operating system.
-If Kaspersky Web Traffic Security was installed from an ISO file, configuration files for the built-in proxy server cannot be manually changed.
+These instructions are applicable if Kaspersky Web Traffic Security was installed from an RPM or DEB package to an existing operating system.
+If Kaspersky Web Traffic Security was deployed from an ISO file, you cannot edit the configuration files of the built-in proxy server.

 To process a large number of network connections, you must configure the performance settings of the Squid service and the network stack of the operating system.